zio/zio/docs/reference/contextual/automatic-zlayer-derivation.md

 }

 object ASingletonService {
   // Note: it's for illustrative example.
-In a real-world application, you probably won't want
+In a real-world application, you will probably want to
-  //       `String` as layer input. val layer: ZLayer[String, Throwable, ASingletonService] = ZLayer.derive[ASingletonService]
+  //       put the `String` in a config. val layer: ZLayer[String, Throwable, ASingletonService] = ZLayer.derive[ASingletonService] }
-}
 ```